 The second stream links intermediary capital to liquidity and asset prices.
 In Gromb and Vayanos (2002), arbitrageurs intermediate trade between investors in segmented markets, and are subject to margin constraints.
 Because of the constraints, the liquidity that arbitrageurs provide to investors increases in their wealth.
 In Brunnermeier and Pedersen (2009), margin-constrained arbitrageurs intermediate trade in multiple assets across time periods.
-Assets with more volatile cashflows are more sensitive to changes in arbitrageur wealth.4 Garleanu and Pedersen (2011) introduce margin constraints in an infinite-horizon setting with multiple assets.
+Assets with more volatile cashflows are more sensitive to changes in arbitrageur wealth.4 In Kondor (2009), arbitrageurs with limited capital exploit a fundamentally riskless trading opportunity, present over an uncertain horizon.
+The price pressure they generate introduces risk and a corresponding premium into asset prices.
+Garleanu and Pedersen (2011) introduce margin constraints in an infinite-horizon setting with multiple assets.
 They show that assets with higher margin requirements earn higher expected returns and are more sensitive to changes in the wealth of the margin-constrained agents.
 This result is suggestive of a priced liquidity factor.
 In He and Krishnamurthy (2013), arbitrageurs can raise capital from other investors to invest in a risky asset over an infinite horizon, but this capital cannot exceed a fixed multiple of their internal capital.
 When arbitrageur wealth decreases, the constraint binds, and asset volatility and expected returns increase.
 In Brunnermeier and Sannikov (2014), arbitrageurs are more efficient holders of productive capital and can trade a risky claim to that capital with other investors.
 The long-run stationary distribution of arbitrageur wealth can have a bimodal density.
-A key difference with all of the above papers is that we derive the effects of arbitrage capital without imposing any constraints or contracting frictions.
+A key difference between our paper and the above papers is that we derive the effects of arbitrage capital without imposing any constraints or contracting frictions.